-I reviewed the various materials used in the way Mr. Poniewierski described and I did not notice any exceedances of the batch volume limits.
-However, due to this being a long tedious process (cross referencing between two different spreadsheets).
-I requested Mr. Poniewierski to put the maximum batch volume and whether or not the specific batch exceeded the volume in the same spread sheet as the batch information.
+Maximum batch volume and whether or not the specific batch exceeded the volume are found in the same spread sheet as the batch information.
 The facility is considered in compliance with the material limits.

-IV.1 Permittee must equip all stationary and portable mixing tanks, and high-speed dispersion mills with covers that cover all openings except for what is needed to allow safe clearance for the mixing shaft.
+- IV.1 Permittee must equip all stationary and portable mixing tanks, and high-speed dispersion mills with covers that cover all openings except for what is needed to allow safe clearance for the mixing shaft.
 These tank types were covered during my inspection.
 Stainless steel covers are used in cases where the tank contains solvents.
-On clean tanks, sometimes a flexible plastic cover is used to prevent the introduction of dust.

-IV.2 The permittee shall not charge solids to any equipment in FG-Marine unless the dust collector is installed, maintained, and operated in a satisfactory manner.
+On clean tanks, sometimes a flexible plastic cover is used to prevent the introduction of dust. - IV.2 The permittee shall not charge solids to any equipment in FG-Marine unless the dust collector is installed, maintained, and operated in a satisfactory manner.
 There did not appear to be any particulate around the dust collector and the facility provided pressure records.
-The dust collector was not operating at the time of inspection.

-IV.3 The permittee shall equip the dust collector with a device to indicate the pressure drop across the dust collector.
-I confirmed during the inspection DC-Marine is equipped with a pressure gauge.

-VI.1-7 The facility provided the required records.

-VI.8 (a-ee) The permittee shall maintain records, in each batch, of the maximum concentration by weight of 31 different air toxics.
+The dust collector was not operating at the time of inspection. - IV.3 The permittee shall equip the dust collector with a device to indicate the pressure drop across the dust collector.
+I confirmed during the inspection DC-Marine is equipped with a pressure gauge. - VI.1-7 The facility provided the required records except for SC 6.
+The facility has not ever produced 10 batches concurrently, nor do they anticipate the need for that high of production.
+According to Jeff, this condition was added as a permit condition because AkzoNobel was unsure of the capacity they would need, and they wanted their permit issued quickly.
+Based on process restrictions (number of process tanks-8) it is not possible to process 10 batches concurrently. - VI.8 (a-ee) The permittee shall maintain records, in each batch, of the maximum concentration by weight of 31 different materials.
+Currently the facility is using the following air toxics that are on the list: styrene, benzene, cumene, siloxanes and silicones, nickel, arsenic, cadmium, and chromium.
 These records are maintained.
-AkzoNobel maintains a spreadsheet tab for each air toxic.
-In these spreadsheets, each air toxic is broken down into every possible formulation that particular air toxic is used in.
+AkzoNobel maintains a spreadsheet for each air toxic.
+In these spreadsheets, each air toxic is broken down into every possible formulation that air toxic is used in.
 The maximum concentration of each air toxic is listed next to the corresponding coating formulation.